jedisct1/aes-stream/README.md

 Recommended: `-O3 -maes -march=native`

-By default, key erasure is performed after every call to `stream()`.

-If you are producing a lot of short keys, this can be disabled by declaring a `FAST_KEY_ERASURE` macro with a value of `0`.
+Key erasure is performed after every call to `stream()`.
+If you are dealing with many short keys, implement a pool on top of this.

 References
 ==========